JacoboLansac/audits/solo/TempleDAO-bug-bounty/LOW_minBorrowAmount-not-checked-in-repay.md

 > Contract invariant: An account's debt should never be below `minBorrowAmount`.

-However, an account's debt is not checked in the `repay()` function.
-This makes it trivial for any account to break the invariant above by borrowing the `minBorrowAmount` and then repaying part of it The remaining debt would be obviously smaller than `minBorrowAmount`.
+However, the `repay()` function does not check an account's debt.
+This makes it trivial for any account to break the invariant above by borrowing the `minBorrowAmount` and then repaying part of it.
+Then the remaining debt would be smaller than `minBorrowAmount`.

 This simple action invalidates the `minBorrowAmount` parameter, as an account could call sequentially `borrow()` and `repay()` in the same block to reach any desired amount of debt below the `minBorrowAmount`.

-Furthermore, besides lacking minimum-debt requirements in the `repay()` function, there isn't either any debt requirements in `removeCollateral()`.
+Furthermore, besides lacking minimum-debt requirements in the `repay()` function, there aren't either any debt requirements in `removeCollateral()`.
 Therefore, reaching a state with a lower collateral value than the liquidation gas cost is trivial.
 Note that `removeCollateral()` does require a healthy LTV ratio, but that has nothing to do with the size of the debt and collateral, only the ratio between them.

 ## Aditional context